joseeden/ML-Model-Training-with-Github-Actions/README.md

----
-title: "Model Training with Github Actions"
+## Model Training with Github Actions
-description: "Integrating model training into a CI/CD pipeline using Github Actions."
-tags:
-- Machine Learning
-- Github Actions
-sidebar_position: 1
-last_update:
-  date: 8/15/2023
----

-## Overview

 This project demonstrates how to integrate model training into a CI/CD pipeline using GitHub Actions.
 By automating the training process, we can ensure that every code change is tested and validated before merging.